NCERT Solutions for Class 10 English Chapter 2 – Get Free PDF

 As he paces in cramped circles, over and over,

 is like a ritual dance around a centre

 in which a mighty will stands paralysed.

 Only at times, the curtain of the pupils

 RAINER MARIA RILKE

 A zoo is a place where several species of animals are kept.
-Some of these animals are of endangered nature and are on the verge of extinction.
-Likewise, even endangered tigers and lions are not safe in the forest due to poaching that is mainly done by poachers for illegal trading purposes.
+Some of these animals are endangered or on the verge of extinction.
+Likewise, even endangered tigers and lions are not safe in the forest due to poaching for illegal trading.
 Therefore, zoos are necessary for the conservation and protection of such species.
-That way, zoos are a safe haven for animals and the public should be educated about the importance of wild animals and their key role in maintaining the ecological balance in the environment.
-Some other alternatives to zoos could be wildlife sanctuaries, forest reserves and national parks, etc. Having these options available will not just protect or conserve these species, but also provide these animals with a habitat in the midst of nature.
+That way, zoos are a safe haven for animals, and the public should be educated about the importance of wild animals and their key role in maintaining the ecological balance in the environment.
+Some other alternatives to zoos could be wildlife sanctuaries, forest reserves, national parks, etc. These options will not only protect or conserve these species but also provide these animals with a habitat in the midst of nature.